 1. Black Out means complete loss of power required for running the ship’s machinery.
 Therefore, all the running machinery including the M/E will automatically come to a stop in the event of a Black Out.

-2. As soon as the Black Out occurs (i.e. either running generator engine stops due to some mechanical problems or the fault occurs due to some serious fault in the electrical systems), the emergency generator will come on load automatically, after some per-determined time lag and emergency lighting in E.R. will come ON.
+2. As soon as the Black Out occurs (i.e. either running generator engine stops due to some mechanical problems or the fault occurs due to some serious fault in the electrical systems), the emergency generator will come on load automatically, after some pre-determined time lag and emergency lighting in E.R. will come ON.

-3. On older ships, if there is no provision for automatic starting of emergency generator, the same may have to be started manually and put on load.
+3. On older ships, if there is no provision for automatic starting of an emergency generator, the same may have to be started manually and put on load.

 4. Inform the C.E. and then start the stand by generator and put it on load.

-6. Provided M/E parameters have not deviated from the normal range too much, open main starting air valve and restart the M.E. slowly.
+6. Provided M/E parameters have not deviated from the normal range too much, open the main starting air valve and restart the M.E. slowly.